manitgupta/night-city/README.md

 1.  **Paste Schema**: Paste your MySQL/PostgreSQL schema into the left panel.
 2.  **Select Dialect**: Choose the source dialect.
-3.  **Enable Verification (Optional)**: Check "Enable verification?" for deep validation (requires active Spanner credentials).
-4.  **Convert**: Click the "Convert" button.
+3.  **Convert**: Click the "Convert" button.
-    - *Tip*: The agent will iterate on the schema if verification fails, fixing errors automatically.
+    - *Tip*: You can manually validate the schema after conversion.
 5.  **Refine**:
     - Highlight code to ask the agent specific questions.
     - Chat with the agent to request changes (e.g., "Add a `shard_id` column").